signalfx/signalfx-agent/docs/monitors/statsd.md

 ## Overview

-This monitor will receive and aggergate Statsd metrics and convert them to datapoints.
+This monitor will receive and aggergate Statsd metrics and convert them to data points.
 It listens on a configured address and port in order to receive the statsd metrics.
 Note that this monitor does not support statsd extensions such as tags.

-The monitor supports the `Counter`, `Timer`, `Gauge` and `Set` types which are dispatched as the SignalFx types `counter`, `gauge`, `gauge` and `gauge` respectively.
+The monitor supports the `Counter`, `Timer`, `Gauge` and `Set` types, which are dispatched as the SignalFx types `counter`, `gauge`, `gauge` and `gauge` respectively.

-**Note that datapoints will get a `host` dimension of the current host that the agent is running on, not the host from which the statsd metric was sent.
+**Note:** Data points get a `host` dimension of the current host that the agent is running on, not the host from which the statsd metric was sent.
 For this reason, it is recommended to send statsd metrics to a local agent instance.
-If you don't want the `host` dimension, you can set `disableHostDimensions: true` on the monitor configuration**
+If you don't want the `host` dimension, you can set `disableHostDimensions: true` on the monitor configuration.

 <!--- SETUP --->
 #### Verifying installation